rockdaboot/todo/README.md

 some stand-alone tools (e.g. printing URLs from a HTML or CSS file, downloading SHOUTCAST streams while printing embedded title strings).

-- fix the license text in each file [pri 1]
-- create a MarkDown document to explain wget2 [pri 2], something we can publish on the mailing list and/or social networks to attract more people (testers, developers, maintainers).
+- create a MarkDown document to explain wget2 [pri 1], something we can publish on the mailing list and/or social networks to attract more people (testers, developers, maintainers).

 - docs - use gtk-docs or what ?